Cosmic-Infinity/ASCEE/README.md

 </p>

 <br/>
-Based on image size, compression parameter, your PC's general performance, processing may take time.
+Based on image size, compression parameter, and  your PC's general performance, processing may take time.
 Processing is finished when `Ready` is displayed on the terminal.
 Do not be alarmed if it's taking time.
 Although if you're not playing around with the parameters too drastically, it's unlikely you'll have to wait.

 </br>